 Maple Sriracha Braised Boneless Country Style Ribs with grits is probably one of the manliest meals I make–just meat and grits.
 In fact, I do not know a man who can resist these tender, slow-cooked, meaty ribs, especially with the maple sriracha flavor and the accompanying Smoked Gouda Grits.

 Braised short (or country) ribs are easy to make, but do require time.
-This recipe simmers the ribs on the stove for about 3 hours; you could also make this recipe in a Crockpot® or InstantPot®.
+This recipe simmers the ribs on the stove for about 3 hours; you can also make this recipe in a slow cooker or instant cooker.
 Once you’ve browned the ribs, the rest is relatively hands-free!
 Just add the broth, seasonings and spices and allow to cook on low!

 What Kind of Ribs Should I Purchase for Braised Country Ribs?